latex3/latex3.github.io/_site/README.md

 * [Markdown Documentation](https://help.github.com/articles/basic-writing-and-formatting-syntax/)
 * [Kramdown Documentation](http://kramdown.gettalong.org/documentation.html)

+# Website

+## Webdesign License

+The latex-project.org webdesign by [Jonas Jacek](http://jonas.me/) is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Based on a work at [https://github.com/latex3/latex3.github.io](https://github.com/latex3/latex3.github.io).

+This is a [Free Culture License](https://creativecommons.org/share-your-work/public-domain/freeworks/)!

 ## Reporting Website Bugs

 If you think you've found a bug on our website you can report it to the website team at <mailto:webmaster@latex-project.org>.
 If you do submit a report, thanks for taking the time!

-# Webdesign

-## License

-The latex-project.org webdesign by [Jonas Jacek](http://jonas.me/) is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
-Based on a work at [https://github.com/latex3/latex3.github.io](https://github.com/latex3/latex3.github.io).

-This is a [Free Culture License](https://creativecommons.org/share-your-work/public-domain/freeworks/)!